 20. Welsh Terrier

 He may look like a small Airedale, but the Welsh Terrier has his own personality.
 It’s certainly a strong personality, and no wonder — he was bred to hunt badgers, foxes, and otters.
-Although not many folks hunt badgers these days, hunting cookies in the yard is a solid alternative.
-Learn more about Welsh Terriers.
+Read more about Welsh Terriers.

 This is just a short list we compiled of small, high energy dogs.
 If you are considering adopting, do a little research.
 There are so many to choose from.
 Finding one to fit your lifestyle should not be too difficult.
 Please check your area for breed specific rescues.
 There are so many amazing dogs just waiting to find their forever homes.